jenkinsci/kubernetes-plugin/README.md

 ## Random UID problem

-OpenShift runs containers using a 'random' UID that is overriding what is specified in Docker images.
+OpenShift runs containers using a _random_ UID that is overriding what is specified in Docker images.
 For this reason, you may end up with the following warning in your build

 ```